Saber Healthcare Blog & Newsroom

 Bread baked using the Fresh Bread recipe

-The recipe that the training currently uses encourages the culinary teams to use as few materials as possible.
+The recipe that the training currently uses encourages the affiliated culinary teams to use as few materials as possible.
 The ingredients that the dietary team uses currently include:

 • Bread flour